PromptAI/promptdialog/docs/run_bots.md

 ---
 {: .no_toc .header }

 After successfully creating an account, you can start designing your chatbot immediately.
 There are two ways to train and test your design.
 You could create the local running environment as illustrated below, which packaged everything for you and allows you to communicate with PromptDialog to run and test your bot.
 This is a preferred option as it supports many new features that RASA does not have.
 You could also download the generated RASA code and run it in your own RASA environment.
-If you prefer a complete cloud solution, designing/training/running the bot all on cloud, please contact us [info@promptai.us](info@promptai.us).
+If you prefer a complete cloud solution that design, train, and run the bot all on cloud, please contact us [info@promptai.us](info@promptai.us).
 We have a complete cloud solution.

 ## Local Running Environment (LRE)